-Of those, around a third are looking for children taken from parents deemed politically unfit and adopted by families loyal to the regime in the 70s and 80s.
-It's a still largely unexplored area of German history, and estimates of the number of cases range from hundreds to the low thousands.
+Of those, around a third are looking for children taken from parents deemed politically unfit and adopted by families loyal to the regime in the '70s and '80s.
+It remains a largely unexplored chapter of German history.
+Estimates of the number of such cases range from hundreds to the low thousands.

-The other two thirds of the group's members fear the alleged deaths of their infants in East German clinics may have been faked — and that their children were actually stolen by the dictatorship and perhaps also given away.
+The other two-thirds of the group's members experienced situations that echo Ranisch's.
+Many believe that East German clinics faked the "deaths" of their children, who were actually stolen by the dictatorship and perhaps also given away.

 Many are mothers who, shortly after giving birth, were told that their babies had died, but were prevented from seeing the body.